KDani-99/tabby-native/README.md

   4. (Translate the values from english to your language)
   5. Make a fork of the repo, upload your translation and make a pull request or email us with the translation file and we will add it.

-  **You don't need to import it, it'll be automatically included in the app, but you must exit the app and run it again**
+  **You don't need to import it, it'll be automatically included in the app, but you must exit and run it again**

 **(IOS)**